Status: Conditional Release

-On April 6, 2021, Zarganar was arrested and detained by the military junta, as part of a broader campaign by the military to crackdown on cultural figures following the February 2021 military coup.
+On October 18, 2021, Zarganar was conditionally released after over six months in arbitrary detention.
+Zarganar was arrested and detained by the military junta on April 6, 2021, as part of a broader campaign by the military to crackdown on cultural figures following the February 2021 military coup.
 While the legal basis of Zarganar’s arrest is unclear, the junta had recently issued arrest warrants charging at least 100 people in the literary, arts, and journalism fields with spreading information that undermines stability and rule of law.
 In 2011, Zarganar was released from a 35-year sentence for violating the Electronic Transactions Act, which regulates electronic communications, as a part of widespread general amnesty.

 Maung Thura (“Zarganar”) is a poet, opposition activist, and leading comedian in Burma.
 He began a career in activism through comedy while completing his undergraduate degree.
 As a performer, he has drawn national attention as a primary political commentator in Burma.
 His poetry has also been published in the PEN International anthology This Prison Where I Live.